mixpanel/docs/pages/docs/tracking/reference/javascript.md

 </script>
 ```

-This means that it's safe to call <a style="font-family: courier" href="https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.register_once">mixpanel.register_once</a> with the same property on every page load, and it will only set it if the super property doesn't exist.
+This means that it's safe to call `mixpanel.register_once()` with the same property on every page load, and it will only set it if the super property doesn't exist.

 #### Super Properties Live in Local Storage
 Our JS library uses a cookie (created in the domain of the page loading the lib) to store super properties.
 These are stored as JSON in the cookie.
 They will persist for the life of that cookie, which by default is 365 days.
-If you wish to change the life of the cookie, you may do so using [set_config](/docs/tracking/advanced/javascript-full-api-reference#mixpanelset_config) to adjust the value for the cookie_expiration(an integer in days).
+If you wish to change the life of the cookie, you may do so using [`set_config()`](https://github.com/mixpanel/mixpanel-js/blob/master/doc/readme.io/javascript-full-api-reference.md#mixpanelset_config) to adjust the value for the `cookie_expiration` (an integer in days).

 ## Managing User Identity

-You can handle the identity of a user using the `identify` and `alias` methods.
+You can handle the identity of a user using the `identify()` and `alias()` methods.
 Proper use of these methods can connect events to the correct user as they move across devices, browsers, and other platforms.

 ### Identify
 Identify a user with a unique ID to track user activity across devices, tie a user to their events, and create a user profile.
 If you never call this method, unique visitors are tracked using a UUID that generates the first time they visit the site.

-Call `identify` when you know the identity of the current user, typically after log-in or sign-up.
-We recommend against using `identify` for anonymous visitors to your site.
+Call `identify()` when you know the identity of the current user, typically after log-in or sign-up.
+We recommend against using `identify()` for anonymous visitors to your site.

 ```javascript JavaScript
 // after log-in or sign-up: